marks/ONC-EHR-Incentives-Program-Payout-Data/README.md

-A repo for working with data from [ONC's EHR Incentive Programs Data and Program Reports page.](http://www.cms.gov/Regulations-and-Guidance/Legislation/EHRIncentivePrograms/DataAndReports.html) after a tweet from [@Cascadia](https://twitter.com/cascadia/status/307973508833615873) and subsequent chat through direct messages inspired me to do something with the data.
+A repo for working with data from [CMS's EHR Incentive Programs Data and Program Reports page.](http://www.cms.gov/Regulations-and-Guidance/Legislation/EHRIncentivePrograms/DataAndReports.html) after a tweet from [@Cascadia](https://twitter.com/cascadia/status/307973508833615873) and subsequent chat through direct messages inspired me to do something with the data.

 Screenshot
 ----------